SumitTodkar/MySQL-Ecommerce-Analytics-Project/README.md

 ## 📌 Project Overview

-This project is an end-to-end **E-Commerce Sales & Customer Analytics project** built using **MySQL 8.0+ and Power BI**.
+This project is an end-to-end **E-Commerce Sales & Customer Analytics solution** built using **MySQL 8.0+ and Power BI**.

-The project simulates a real-world e-commerce business environment with customers, products, orders, payments, and returns.
-SQL is used for data management, analysis, and business insights, while Power BI is used to build an interactive executive dashboard.
+It simulates a real-world e-commerce business environment involving **customers, products, orders, payments, and product returns**.
+MySQL is used for **database design, data management, advanced SQL analysis, and business insights**, while Power BI is used to create an **interactive dashboard for sales, customer, product, and profitability analysis**.

+The project demonstrates practical skills in **SQL, advanced SQL concepts, business analytics, data modeling, DAX, and Power BI dashboard development**.

-The dataset is **synthetically generated** for learning, portfolio, and analytics demonstration purposes.
+The dataset is **synthetically generated** for learning, portfolio, and analytics demonstration purposes and does not contain real customer or business data.

 ---